near/nearcore/chain/chunks/README.md

 This crate cotains functions to handle chunks.
 In NEAR - the block consists of multiple chunks - at most one per shard.

-When chunk is created, the creator encodes it using Reed Solomon encoding (ErasureCoding) - creating PartialChunks, that are later sent to all the validators (each validator gets a subset of them).
+When chunk is created, the creator encodes it using Reed Solomon encoding (ErasureCoding) - creating PartialEncodedChunks, that are later sent to all the validators (each validator gets a subset of them).
+This is done for data availability reasons (so that we need only a part of the validators to reconstruct the whole chunk).
+You can read more about it in the Nightshade paper.

+PartialEncodedChunks also contain cross-shard receipts.
+// TODO: add more info about the receipts.

 Each validator is waiting to receive its share of PartialChunks (`has_all_parts`) - and once they are verified, it can accept the chunk (and if all chunks are accepted chain/client can sign the block).